iAnanich/shared-server-tools/traefik-public/README.md

 Configuration happens in to steps:
 1. `.env` - can be created by hand from `example.env` file (copy and edit) or by `make .env` which will prompt for every value.
-2. `docker-compose.yml` - created by `make docker-compose.yml` which applies settings
-from `.env` to `docker-compose.template.yml`.
+2. `docker-compose.dump.yml` - created by `make dumpcfg` which applies settings from `.env` to `docker-compose.yml`.
 Further modifications can be applied too.

 For reconfiguration, type `make .env`, and then `make deploy` to apply changes.